martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 A condition that specifies an informational status code (1xx) will be true if an informational response of that type was present.
 It does not result in limiting the components that can be selected.
+Specific 100-series status codes can be used to limit which informational responses are selected if the "/i" path component is used (see {{component-informational}}).

-A URI that identifies a header field will resolve the final value of the header field, taking into account values from final responses and trailers as defined in {#component-header}.
+A URI that identifies a header field will resolve the final value of the header field unless a specific portion of the response is specified (using "/i" or "/t"), taking into account values from final responses and trailers as defined in {{component-header}}.

 This condition can be used to identify components of a request, conditional on the status code of the response.